Corrector estimates and homogenization errors of unsteady flow ruled by Darcy's law: Boundary-layer correctors

-Consequently, appealing to Proposition $\ref{prop2.1}$ and Lemmas $\ref{lemma3.5}$ and $\ref{lemma2.5}$, we have derived the main part of the stated estimate $\eqref{pri:5.2}$, and the remainder of the proof follows from Poincar\'e's inequality.
+Consequently, appealing to Proposition $\ref{prop2.1}$ and Lemma $\ref{lemma2.5}$, we have derived the main part of the stated estimate $\eqref{pri:5.2}$, and the remainder of the proof follows from Poincar\'e's inequality.
 This completes the whole proof.